 Tips and hints for fire prevention

-- Mow the lawns regularly to keep grass height at no more than 150mm.
+- mowing lawns regularly and keeping grass no more than 15cm high

-- Store building materials and firewood neatly and away from your home and fence line.
+- storing building materials and firewood neatly and away from your home and fence line

-- Remove all dead foliage and undergrowth from outdoor areas.
+- removing all dead foliage and undergrowth from outdoor areas

-- Take advantage of Council’s free green waste collection service in October and April.
+- taking advantage of our free green waste collection service in October and April.

 Report a fire hazard